neondatabase/neon/docs/sourcetree.md

       ```
 - Install `poetry`
     - Exact version of `poetry` is not important, see installation instructions available at poetry's [website](https://python-poetry.org/docs/#installation)`.
 - Install dependencies via `./scripts/pysync`.
-Note that CI uses Python 3.9 so if you have different version some linting tools can yield different result locally vs in the CI.
+    - Note that CI uses specific Python version (look for `PYTHON_VERSION` [here](https://github.com/neondatabase/docker-images/blob/main/rust/Dockerfile))
+      so if you have different version some linting tools can yield different result locally vs in the CI.
+    - You can explicitly specify which Python to use by running `poetry env use /path/to/python`, e.g. `poetry env use python3.9`.
+      This may also disable the `The currently activated Python version X.Y.Z is not supported by the project` warning.

 Run `poetry shell` to activate the virtual environment.
 Alternatively, use `poetry run` to run a single command in the venv, e.g. `poetry run pytest`.